Prenuptial and Postnuptial Agreements in Beverly Hills, CA

 Common Legal Terms in Postnuptial Agreements

-If you’re considering a postnuptial agreement, understanding a few key terms and their definitions can help illuminate the legal options available to you through this contract.
-Some of the key terms to know when creating a postnuptial agreement include:
+If you are considering a postnuptial agreement, understanding a few key terms and their definitions can help clarify your options.

-Community property: In California, assets and debts acquired during the marriage are considered community property and are subject to equal division upon divorce.
+- Community property: In California, assets and debts acquired during the marriage are considered community property and are subject to equal division upon divorce.

-Spousal support: Financial support paid by one spouse to the other after a separation or divorce, intended to help the lower-earning spouse maintain a standard of living similar to that enjoyed during the marriage.
+- Spousal support: Financial support paid by one spouse to the other after separation or divorce, intended to help the lower-earning spouse maintain a standard of living similar to that enjoyed during the marriage.

 Your Questions Deserve Real Answers Explore our FAQ